Reasons to choose Wilson Browne

 The registration process can take 2-3 months or longer if the paperwork and/or registration procedure has not been completed correctly by the attorney.

-Jamie Christie and the care funding team at Wilson Browne Solicitors can deal with the full registration of the Enduring Power of Attorney on your behalf.
+The care funding team at Wilson Browne Solicitors can deal with the full registration of the Enduring Power of Attorney on your behalf.
 We provide expert advice to attorneys and loved ones on these issues and many others.